 For there to be a heresy about the cross, there would have to be an orthodoxy about it.
 Michael Gorman argues that contentions over how Jesus saves lead to an inadequate grasp of what the Passion means and does.

+In my lectionary columns and posts for the first two weeks in Lent, I am suggesting the Lenten theme of covenant.
+God’s plan of salvation is founded on a faithful relationship extended over time and space.
 Over the past 20-plus years in my own faith journey, the Bible’s anthropology has taken primacy for me over its theology, providing a crucial reason for the importance of covenant to salvation.
 René Girard’s work proposes that what has “saved” us as a species—thus far—are the false gods of our own unconscious creation.